-So if you feel like you've got too much stuff in your space, we’ve got some great tips to battle the unnecessary.
-Follow along with our "52 Ways to Simplify" series as we share our best hacks for every area of your life.
-Unless otherwise noted, these resources are not sponsored; any affiliate links will be identified as such, and any earned referral fees will be put toward our 1% For The Planet donations.
+So follow along with our 52 Ways to Simplify series as we share our best tips, tricks and hacks for every area of your life.
+The resources we share are not sponsored; any affiliate links will be identified as such, and any referral earnings will be put toward our annual 1% For The Planet donations.

 Declutter Your Digital Life